SamZhang02/mcgill-course-scraper/README.md

 The program starts by scraping the URL of all courses on McGill University's official website and storing them in a `.txt` in `/output`.
 This should take a few minutes.

-The program then requests each URL in the file and parses the individual pages one by one.
-This takes quite a bit longer (10k+ requests, fortunately the website has no rate limit, lol), the process status will be printed out in the terminal as the program executes.
-The code is coded for a single instance by default, but you are welcome to modify the URL file and the code to execute multiple instances at once to increase the speed.
+The program then requests each URL in the file and parses the individual pages one by one, with 50 threads by default.
+This should take under 2 min, but feel free to change the number of threads in `main.py` to slow the requests down out of politeness.
+The process status will be printed out in the terminal as the program executes.

 The output will be stored in `/output/courses.json`.
 See `/docs/structure.json` for a miniature example of what the file will look like.

+## Contributing
+Fork the repo and open a PR to `/dev` with the appropriate title and descriptions.